santoshbs/santoshbs.github.io/_teaching/2019-spring-OB.md

 location: "France"
 ---

 This seminar offers an introduction to the foundational theories, core research, and emerging trends in the field of organizational behavior (OB).
-It provides an opportunity for students to engage in a critical understanding and dialogue of the theoretical frameworks, challenges, and dilemmas facing the field.
-Some of the research themes covered in the seminar include positive and counterproductive organizational behaviors, teams, social networks, gender and diversity, and leadership.
+It provides an opportunity to engage in a critical understanding and dialogue of the theoretical frameworks, challenges, and dilemmas facing the field.
+Some of the research themes covered in the seminar include positive and counterproductive organizational behaviors, teams, social networks, gender, diversity, and leadership.